 Health, accident and liability insurances

-We strongly recommend to take out a liability insurance for Germany.
+We strongly recommend taking out a liability insurance for Germany.
 The liability insurance covers all kind of damages someone causes (e.g. damages to a borrowed object).
 Additionally, accident insurance is recommended.
-Often a cheaper combination of accident and liability insurances is offered.
-Health, accident and liability insurances are offered from some of the mentioned insurance companies for approximately 40, 00 Euros per month
+Often, a cheaper combination of accident and liability insurances is offered.
+Health, accident and liability insurances are offered from some insurance companies for approximately 40 Euros per month.